AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-integrations/basecamp/review-proof-basecamp.md

 product-previous: workfront-proof
 product-area: documents;workfront-integrations
 navigation-topic: basecamp
-title: Review a Proof in Basecamp
+title: Review a Proof in [!DNL Basecamp]
-description: The Basecamp integration with Workfront Proof makes it easy for you to review and approve proofs without leaving Basecamp.
+description: The Basecamp integration with [!DNL Workfront] Proof makes it easy for you to review and approve proofs without leaving Basecamp.
 author: Courtney
 feature: Workfront Proof, Digital Content and Documents
 exl-id: 355e6bfe-ae6d-4bac-a648-0e48cf945bb4
 ---
-# Review a Proof in Basecamp
+# Review a Proof in [!DNL Basecamp]

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-The Basecamp integration with Workfront Proof makes it easy for you to review and approve proofs without leaving Basecamp.
+The Basecamp integration with [!DNL Workfront] Proof makes it easy for you to review and approve proofs without leaving Basecamp.

-You don't even need a Workfront Proof login to use all of the review tools to make comments and decisions on proofs:
+You don't even need a [!DNL Workfront] Proof login to use all of the review tools to make comments and decisions on proofs:

 * In your Basecamp account, you'll receive a message which includes the proof for you to review (via the miniproof)
 * You can add comments, markups and make decisions on the miniproof or switch to the full-page proof for review if you prefer